Russia off the Beaten Track

 - Explore the newly opened railway museum in St Petersburg

-- Enter the wonderful amber room at St Catherine Palace
+- Enter the wonderful amber room at Catherine the Great’s Palace

 - Visit the world’s greatest art collection at the Hermitage